ArdenB/TSSRESTREND/NCdemo/README.md

  -  -h, --help      show help message and exit

  -  -c, --coarsen 	The size of the box used to downscale data.
-Defualt = zeros.
+Defualt = zero.
 Must be an int.
 Passing a larger coarsen values will speed up analysis at the cost of resolution.
 The defualt of 0 means the analysis will occur at 25km of the demonstration datasets and will take many hours.
-Passing value of 10 should allow all four demo scripts to be run in less than 30 minuts.
+Passing value of 10 should downscales the data to 250km pixels which allow all four demo scripts to be run in less than 30 minuts.

  -  -y, --yearly	When calculating TSS-RESTREND, report values in change per year not Total Change.
 Defualt is Total Change